BryanHogan/bryanhogan/README.md

 I am at the end of my Code & Context B.Sc. studies at TH Köln.
 - If you want to know more what Code & Context is check out my post [here](https://bryanhogan.com/blog/what-is-coco).

-I have also recently finished my year abroad studying in South Kora.
+I have also recently finished my year abroad studying in South Korea.
 - Read more about my semester at Hanyang University erica [here](https://bryanhogan.com/blog/hanyang-erica-exchange).
 - My second semester I did at University of Seoul.